Return to Index

 Cold sore treatment includes:Lifestyle changesMedicationsAlternative and complementary therapies

 There are no surgical options for the treatment of cold sores.

-Herpes: Treatment.
+Herpes treatment.
 American Academy of Family Physicians Family Doctor website.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/herpes/treatment.html.
 Updated December 2010.
-Accessed March 20, 2013.
+Accessed February 17, 2014.

 - Reviewer: David L. Horn, MD